odubno/instagram-analyzer/README.md

 Now to the fun part!

-## Part Three: Back-End Logic
+## More Structure

-Lets create new folders and python files inside our directory.
+Lets create new folders and Python files inside our directory.

 ### Setup